 2. A real world example

-The Housing Plan for South Australia, introduced in 2005, mandates that 15% of new dwellings in all significant development projects be affordable, including at least 5% for high-needs groups.
+The Housing Plan for South Australia, introduced in 2005, mandates that 15 per cent of new dwellings in all significant development projects be affordable, including at least 5 per cent for high-needs groups.
 Initially, the affordable housing requirement was applied to government land releases on the urban fringe; however, the policy is now being applied to urban renewal sites.

 3. Scope of the practice

-The 2013–18 Housing Strategy for South Australia revealed that the 15% requirement as part of the Housing Plan has delivered 1223 affordable home by 2013, with a further 2793 affordable homes committed to be built in future developments.
+The 2013–18 Housing Strategy for South Australia revealed that the 15 per cent requirement as part of the Housing Plan has delivered 1223 affordable homes by 2013, with a further 2,793 affordable homes committed to be built in future developments.